parmentelat/nbhosting/fedora/installation.md

 ## Purpose

 * this document is about setting up `nbhosting` from metal, i.e. right after a fresh install.
 * date: originaly written in July 12 2017
 * revised July 1 2019
   * based on fedora 29
 * revised: January 2020
   * based on fedora 31

 ## Requirements

 Depending on the scope of your deployment, you will need

-* primarily as much memory as you can get; `nbhosting` spawns one jupyter-powered container per tuple (student x course), so even if these are killed after a 15 minutes-ish amount of idle time, that may require substantial amount;
+* primarily as much memory as you can get; `nbhosting` spawns one jupyter-powered container per tuple (student x course), so even if these are killed after a fixed amount of idle time (monitor's *idle* setting), that may require a substantial amount of memory;
 * in terms of disk space, 1 Tb will already lead you rather far, thanks to COW imaging capabilities.

 ## SSL

 * the application can in theory run under simply `http` in devel mode, but for any real deployment you're going to run as an iframe-embedded site for a main site that runs https (like e.g. `fun-mooc.fr`).
 In such a case running `nbhosting` behind `http` just won't work, as the browser won't allow it; it is thus assumed that you have a proper certificate and private key available

 * in case of a reinstallation
   * ***don't forget*** to back up SSL certificate and especially ***the private key***
-  * which in the case of ` nbhosting.inria.fr` is stored in dir `/root/ssl-certificate/`
+  * which in the case of `nbhosting.inria.fr` is stored in dir `/root/ssl-certificate/`

 ## Packaging